Troy Selwood: Personal life and death

 Selwood had two children.
 He died by suicide at a property in Highton, Geelong, on 4 February 2025, at the age of 40.
 A memorial service was held at Kardinia Park in South Geelong.

 Three months later, Selwood's twin brother, Adam, also died by suicide.

+AFL players from around the country paid their respects on social media in memory of both Troy and Adam.